kaustavg/Pynapple/README.md

 Pynapple
 ========

-Seven card hand evaluator for Texas Hold'em Poker written in Python
+Hand evaluator for Texas Hold'em Poker written in Python